Get ready for some great content coming to your inbox from the team at UserTesting!

 If you’re using a research tool like UserTesting or running UX studies in person, it’s absolutely critical to have a tight script written out in advance.
 You want to think through:

-I recommend running a minimum of one or two pilot tests prior to running a full study.
+We recommend running a minimum of one or two pilot tests prior to running a full study to eliminate waste.
 This can often be done offline with a casual friend or family member.
 Just make sure they fit your demographic and technology savviness for your target market to ensure consistency.
+A Millennial will likely approach mobile shopping very differently than a Baby Boomer.

-Conduct the test as you would with any other participant, and remember to avoid bias and resist your urge to coach your participants.
+Conduct the test exactly as you would with any other participant, and remember to avoid bias and resist your urge to coach your participants.
+The friction is where you’re failing in the script and make a note to refine this.

-You’ll be surprised by what parts of your test script you feel are straightforward, yet to a participant they’re slightly confusing and, as a result, they begin going down the wrong path with their feedback.
+You’ll be surprised by what parts of your test script you feel are straightforward, yet to a participant, they’re slightly confusing and, as a result, they begin going down the wrong path with their feedback.
+Garbage in and garbage out is what you end up with here.

 So be sure to find the kinks and blind spots and adjust your script accordingly.
 Always refer back to your one big question to make sure you are getting at the information you need to make product feature or design decisions.

-Here’s where most people lose their steam.
-Quite a bit of work can go into Steps 1-3, and many people tend to think that once they’re done, they’ve checked the box for testing they’re ready to dive into design or code.
+Here’s where most people lose their steam with qualitative research in user testing.
+Quite a bit of work can go into Steps 1-3, and many people tend to think that once they’re done, they’ve checked the box for testing and they’re ready to dive into design or code.
 Yet, there’s a bit more work to be done to mine the data for key insights.

-This can feel daunting and you might be tempted to quickly flip to specific parts of your tests and not take in the whole experience.
+This can feel daunting, and you might be tempted to quickly flip to specific parts of your tests and not take in the whole experience.
+Or even focus on a particularly charismatic or passionate user who gave great feedback which skews the average.

 But as Hemingway says, “Most people never listen.”
-However, it’s by listening to the feedback and synthesizing the data that you come up with insights that help you move the needle.
+However, it’s by listening to the feedback and synthesizing the data that you come up with insights that help you move the needle and prioritize resources.

 Here is where the art of active listening comes in.
-Empathy Mapping provides a framework for synthesizing the data, and this is where your true signals lie—between emotion and logic.
-Our goal is to separate this from the noise of “I don’t like that image” to the real gems of “Oh, I love feature X and use a similar feature every day in another app.”
+Empathy Mapping provides a framework for synthesizing the data post interviews, and this is where your true signals lie for clustering patterns—between emotion and logic.
+Our goal is to separate this from the noise of “I don’t like that image of the product” to the real gems of “Oh, I love feature X and use a similar feature every day in shopping with another brand.”

-To achieve this, we need a systematic approach to organizing all the comments from our user interviews.
+To achieve these patterns, we need a systematic approach to organizing all the comments from our user interviews.

 An empathy map walks you through a handy framework for organizing all your users’ feedback into four simple squares: say, think, do, and feel.